Making main screen plugins¶

 What this tutorial covers¶

-As seen in the Making plugins page, making a basic plugin that extends the editor is fairly easy.
-This plugin mechanism also allows you to create new UIs in the central part of the editor, similarly to the basic 2D, 3D, Script and AssetLib views.
+As seen in the Создание плагинов page, making a basic plugin that extends the editor is fairly easy.
+Main screen plugins allow you to create new UIs in the central part of the editor, which appear next to the "2D", "3D", "Script", and "AssetLib" buttons.
 Such editor plugins are referred as "Main screen plugins".

 Initializing the plugin¶

 First create a new plugin from the Plugins menu.
 For this tutorial, we'll put

 it in a folder called

 main_screen, but you can use any name you'd like.

 methods, but for a main screen plugin we need to add a few extra methods.